30 Subtle Signs Your Marriage Is Over And You Don't Want to Admit It

 "If you are finding yourself talking with or texting another person in a manner where you wouldn't want your spouse to see, or you begin meeting up with someone you fantasize about cheating with, despite whether or not there was any physical intimacy, you are risking your marriage and this is a sign your marriage is headed for an ending," says Kulaga.

 Do you want to go back to school and change careers?
 Are you eager to build your own home and live off the land?
 Are those goals completely unattainable if you're with your spouse?
 If so, that's just one of the more blatant signs your marriage is over.

 "Creating goals to help you thrive is important and necessary for a healthy marriage.
 What is not healthy for a marriage is creating goals without thinking of your spouse's goals, desires, and needs," says Kulaga.
 "When you create goals that help you personally grow, but yet you are consciously aware that it might hurt your spouse or push the marriage in a direction that causes harm or distance, you may have checked out of your marriage."

 9. You have different opinions regarding having kids.

 Having kids won't necessarily make you and your partner happy, and not having them won't make you miserable if they're not a priority for you.
 However, if you and your spouse aren't on the same page about whether or not you want to have kids, that's a major red flag.

-While your relationship may work for a while, even if your opinions on the subject differ, it’s likely that at least one partner will feel resentful about not getting their way, putting you on a fast track toward divorce.
+While your relationship may work for awhile, even if your opinions on the subject differ, it's likely that at least one of you will feel resentful about not getting your way, putting you on a fast track toward divorce.

 Fixing a marriage is hard work.
 However, if you're opposed to the idea entirely, and would rather just stay miserable, your marriage may already be done for.